Ask AI

 Screenshot of the Airbyte UI and Dagster UI in a browser.

-Airbyte Cloud connections and Dagster software-defined assets#
+Airbyte Cloud connections and Dagster assets#

 An Airbyte Cloud connection defines a series of data streams which are synced between a source and a destination.
 During a sync, a replica of the data from each data stream is written to the destination, typically as one or more tables.
-Dagster represents each of the replicas generated in the destination as a software-defined asset.
+Dagster represents each of the replicas generated in the destination as an asset.
 This enables you to easily:

 • Visualize the streams involved in an Airbyte Cloud connection and execute a sync from Dagster